tackpablo/infinite-chat/README.md

 #### Local - Easier

--   Installation to requires the installation of [redis](https://redis.io/docs/getting-started/installation/).
+-   Requires the installation of [redis](https://redis.io/docs/getting-started/installation/).
 -   Install all dependencies (using the `npm install ci` command).
 -   To run local instance:
     -   In `server.js`, remove host and port configurations for Redis.createClient (Line 30 and 35).